wwwutz/movieinfo/README.md

 # movieinfo
 get ridiculous least information from tmdb

+The idea is to create a text file with movie meta information and download a poster and backdrop image into your current directory.
+The created text file has no distractive formatting and can be fed to `grep` or maybe  `find /movies -type f -name '*.txt' -print0 | xargs -0 grep -i schwarzenegger` .
+Which is a good thing.

 # warning

 Do **not** take this source as go/golang reference.
 I'm a `perl` person.
 This is my first try to do a little bit more with golang.
 Based on `"golang string to int"` or `"golang write file"` web searches.